 Gilead Sciences will prepare a clinical study report for submission to relevant regulatory agencies.
 Gilead Sciences will ensure that the report meets the standards set out in the ICH Guideline for Structure and Content of Clinical Study Reports (ICH E3).
 An abbreviated report may be prepared in certain cases, as appropriate.

 Gilead Sciences intends that the data from this study will be presented and published.
-The Gilead Sciences study director will work in collaboration with the principal investigators in preparing presentations and writing manuscripts for publication.
+Gilead Sciences will work in collaboration with the principal investigators in preparing presentations and writing manuscripts for publication.